KPlus

 KPlus (Korean: 케이플러스) is a South Korean model and actors management company established by fashion model-turned-CEO Go Eun-kyung in 2008.

 History

 K-Plus was founded by former model Go Eun-kyung in 2008 to train future models and fashion industry professionals.

 In February 2014, K-Plus signed a contract for strategic partnership and share investment with talent agency YG Entertainment and finalised the merger with a new name called "YG KPLUS" in September.
 Go's former protege model-turned-actor Cha Seung-won would be training K-Plus models to become future actors.

 In September 2014, top model Kang Seung-hyun signed a contract with YGKPlus.

 In June 2017, for the first time in Vietnam's Next Top Model, starting from All-stars' cycle onwards, the winner will receive this contract for him/her to include in the roster list of models.

-In May 2022, Green Snake Media acquisition a 50% share of the company.The company name later changes to KPLUS with dropping the YG brand.
+In May 2022, Chorokbaem Media acquired 50% of the company's shares.
+On August 22, 2022, it was announced that the company would change its name from YGKPLUS to KPLUS after the acquisition, while still collaborating with YG in the future.